 SEND Register Student needs and an overview outlining strategies for support are shared in the SEND register.
 This is made available to all staff and the register is updated to match the needs of the students.
-TA Support It may be appropriate for some students to receive additional support in lessons.
-When this is the case and where there is staff availability, a TA will be assigned to their lessons.
+Learning Support Assistant It may be appropriate for some students to receive additional support in lessons.
+When this is the case and where there is staff availability, a Learning Support Assistant will be assigned to their lessons.
 Curriculum Support A small number of students will take part in additional English (KS3 &4) and Maths and Science (KS4) lessons.
 These are timetabled in place of Languages.
 Curriculum Support takes place in all year groups.
 Guided Reading Aimed at Year 7/8 students with a reading age at least three years below their chronological age.
-Through weekly hour intervention sessions, over the course of two terms, students develop their vocabulary and learn how to infer meaning using evidence.
+Through weekly hour intervention sessions, over the course of two terms, students develop their vocabulary and learn how to infer meaning

+1 using evidence.
 They also learn how to write PEE paragraphs, a key skill for GCSE.
 RML fresh Start Students in years 7, 8 or 9 identified by a School Based Assessment as having poor reading fluency / accuracy /comprehension skills.
-Writing Intervention Handwriting Group is set up to develop skills for pupils that have: Poor handwriting legibility

-1 Slow handwriting Poor hand strength Poor hand stamina, difficulty writing for long periods of time The group focuses on activities: Handwriting practice Developing hand strength / stamina with Thera putty / stress ball exercises Touch typing Well-being Where students present with a difficulty that prevents them from accessing learning, we run bespoke sessions to identify and address their needs.
+Writing Intervention Handwriting Group is set up to develop skills for students that have: - Poor handwriting legibility - Slow handwriting - Poor hand strength Poor hand stamina, difficulty writing for long periods of time The group focuses on activities: - Handwriting practice Developing hand strength / stamina with Thera putty / stress ball exercises - Touch typing Well-being Where students present with a difficulty that prevents them from accessing learning, we run bespoke sessions to identify and address their needs.
 Social Skills intervention This intervention targets students who may be experiencing social interaction and communication difficulties.
 Normally runs as targeted group sessions tailored to specific needs of group.
-Speech and Language An intervention tailored to meet the SALT targets of students Support accessing Speech and Language Support.
+Speech and Language Support An intervention tailored to meet the SALT targets of students accessing Speech and Language Support.
+The strategies and recommendations from a Speech & Language Therapist may be integrated into lesson work by the teacher.
 Break and Lunch Time The SEND department is always highly staffed at break and Support lunch times and students can choose to spend their free time in the department.
-Homework Support Students can access homework support during mentoring.
-Student Services Hendon School also has a department that supports the SEMH needs of the students at Hendon School.
+Student Services Hendon School also has a department that additionally supports the SEMH needs of the students at Hendon School.
 They engage with a variety of services including CAMHS and they work with staff across the school.

-e) What extra-curricular activities are available for pupils with SEND?
+f) What extra-curricular activities are available for students with SEND?

 There are a large number of extra-curricular clubs that students can take part in.
-As a faculty, we strive to ensure that all pupils are included in school trips and activities.
+As a faculty, we strive to ensure that all students are included in school trips and activities.
 Full risk assessments are carried out before any visits.

-f) What support is available for ensuring the emotional and social development of pupils with SEND?
+g) What support is available for ensuring the emotional and social development of students with SEND?

-- Hendon School puts great emphasis on the emotional happiness and well-being of our pupils. - The SEND department runs numerous interventions to support the emotional and social well-being of the students, including: Social Time, REACH and 1:1 Well-being or group sessions, personalised to meet the needs of the student.

-• Students can also access support through the Student Services Department - pupils are assured that all adults are available to speak to them about any worries, difficulties or problems to ensure that they are supported emotionally.
+- Hendon School puts great emphasis on the emotional happiness and well-being of our students. - The SEND department runs numerous interventions to support the emotional and social well-being of the students, including: Social Time, REACH and 1:1 Well-being or group sessions, personalised to meet the needs of the student. - Students can also access support through the Student Services Department students are assured that all adults are available to speak to them about any worries, difficulties or problems to ensure that they are supported emotionally.